LukeGrahamLandry/franca/devlog.md

   - sad that it will make it even harder to change Func layout but at this point i'll need to support multiple when i want to transition anyway. the real problem is it's much slower. like 840->880.
+- part of the problem is that i generate monumentally stupid code for forwarding large arguments/returns. did a very hacky blit elimination pass which works well enough to generate optimal code for those wrappers. didn't help. same speed.
+  - it does make the assembly more readable because there's less junk tho. i guess store and immediately reload from the stack is free as long as instruction cache isn't my bottleneck. same sort of discovery as saving 50k of env parameter not helping. it would seem cpus are just good at shit.
+- thought maybe it's doing more work inlining all the wrappers. no different if they're marked #noinline
+- it's 2k more dyn_call. also 1k more macro_calls and 500 more spec_const_fn.
+  - maybe it's mad about needing to evaluate the signetures twice.
+  - tried hack special ast node for operator_star_prefix, didn't help, but fun fact 32k/40k dyn_calls are for that.
+  - woah woah woah is it seriously because im calling find()?? lol....... my language is so garbage.... the difference between `I(self).find(where)` and `self := I(self); self.find(where)` is 30ms. i've invented swift and i don't even get 3 trillion dollars for it :( 11794 -> 11141 spec_const_fn.

 ## (Dec 16)